gaiaus/2024-us-presidential-general-election/README.md

 - Trump: $2.17M

 ### The Bloomberg-Harris Spending Paradox: Quantitative Failure
 The Harris campaign repeated a known failed strategy at scale.
 By October 16th, her campaign had exceeded Mike Bloomberg's legendary 2020 primary media buy spend by 4.1% ($668.3M vs $641.9M).
 Assuming an *estimated* additional $100M in media buys between October 16 and November 5, the Harris campaign likely exceeds Bloomberg's spending by 19.7% ($768.3M vs $641.9M).
-Unlike Bloomberg who self-funded 99.92% of his campaign, Harris used individual donor contributions for more than half of this supersonic media buy spending spree.
+Unlike Bloomberg who self-funded 99.92% of his campaign, Harris used funds sources from individual donor contributions for more than half of this supersonic spending spree.
 This makes the scale of replicating Bloomberg's failed media saturation strategy even more striking - nearly 20% higher than what was already considered a singularly extreme outlier of historic campaign spending.

 *Note*: Bloomberg's media buys, made during less expensive ramp up of Super Tuesday primary season rates, still provides a useful benchmark in understading the effectiveness of media buys.
 Even adjusting for this seasonal price differential, the scale of Harris campaign's spending warrants examination because of the nature of her campaing's funding sources (*below*).